maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 ### The state and modules

-The state object is pretty straight forward, we're defining an error and a success property.
+The state object is pretty straightforward, we're defining an error and a success property.
 In the modules section, we're specifying the three form modules which are used to store the form data.

 ```js
 // src/store/modules/customer.js